Program Overview

 - Need substance abuse treatment and recovery support

-While Georgia residents will be given priority, Hope House accepts and welcomes people from any other states.
-You will need to meet our team for pre-screening and assessment to see if you are a good candidate for our program.
+While Georgia residents will be given priority, Hope House accepts and welcomes people from any other state.
+Prospective members will meet with our team for pre-screening and assessment to determine program eligibility.

 Requirements for Prospective Members

-Once you are determined to be a good candidate for our program, we will ask you to bring the following documents in order to admit you to the program.
+Once a prospective member is determined to be a good candidate for our program, we will ask them to bring the following documents for admission to the program:

 - Homeless Verification Letter